-The Investment Adviser intends to invest in portfolio companies that it believes have developed strong positions within their markets and exhibit the potential to maintain sufficient cash flows and profitability to service their obligations in a range of economic environments.
-The Investment Adviser will seek portfolio companies that it believes possess advantages in scale, scope, customer loyalty, product pricing or product quality as compared to their competitors.
+Our Investment Adviser intends to invest in Borrowers that it believes have developed strong positions within their markets and exhibit the potential to maintain sufficient cash flows and profitability to service their obligations in a range of economic environments.
+The Investment Adviser will seek Borrowers that it believes possess advantages in scale, scope, customer loyalty, product pricing or product quality as compared to their competitors.

-Investing in stable borrowers with positive cash flow
+Investing in stable Borrowers with positive cash flow

-The Investment Adviser intends to invest in portfolio companies believed to be stable and well established, with strong cash flows and profitability.
-The Investment Adviser believes these attributes indicate portfolio companies that may be well-positioned to maintain consistent cash flow to service and repay their liabilities and maintain growth in their businesses or their relative market share.
-The Investment Adviser currently does not expect to invest significantly in start-up companies, companies in turnaround situations or companies with speculative business plans, although we are permitted to do so.
+The Investment Adviser intends to invest in Borrowers believed to be stable and well established, with strong cash flows and profitability.
+The Investment Adviser believes these attributes indicate Borrowers that may be well-positioned to maintain consistent cash flow to service and repay their liabilities and maintain growth in their businesses or their relative market share.
+The Adviser currently does not expect to invest significantly in start-up companies, companies in turnaround situations or companies with speculative business plans, although we are permitted to do so.